-If you have any suggestions related to this article or you want to share any commonly asked data structure interview questions that is not listed in this article, you can do that in the comments sections below.
+If you have any suggestions related to this article, or you want to share any commonly asked data structure interview questions that are not listed in this article, you can do that in the comments sections below.

 People are also reading: